carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 - "Why genomic data should be assembled?"
 - "What is the difference between reads and contigs"
 - "How can we enamble a metagenome"
+objectives:
+- "Understand what is an assembly"
+- "Use an enviroment in a bioinformatic pipeline"
 keypoints:
 - "Assemblies uses algorithms to group reads into contigs"
 - "Three famous algorithms are Greedy extension, OLC and De Bruijin graphs"